odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

                         Launch a python test file.
     --test-enable       Enable unit tests.
     --test-tags=TEST_TAGS
-                        Comma-separated list of spec to filter which tests to execute.
+                        Comma-separated list of specs to filter which tests to execute.
 Enable unit tests if set.
-                        A filter spec has the format:
+A filter spec has the format: [-][tag][/module][:class][.method] The '-'
-                        [-][tag][/module][:class][.method]
-                        The '-' specifies if we want to include or exclude tests matching this spec.
-The
+                        specifies if we want to include or exclude tests matching this spec.
+The tag will match tags added on a class with a @tagged decorator (all Test classes have 'standard' and 'at_install' tags until explicitly
-                        tag will match tags added on a class with a @tagged decorator.
-By default tag value is 'standard' when not given on include mode. '*' will match all tags.
-Tag will also match module name (deprecated, use /module) The module, class, and method will respectively match the module name, test class name and test method name.
+                        removed, see the decorator documentation). '*' will match all tags.
+If tag is omitted on include mode, its value is 'standard'.
+If tag is omitted on exclude mode, its value is '*'.
+The module, class, and method will respectively match the module name, test class name and test method name.
+Example: --test-tags :TestClass.test_func,/test_module,external  Filtering
-                        examples: :TestClass.test_func,/test_module,external
+                        and executing the tests happens twice: right after each module installation/update and at the end of the modules loading.
+At each stage tests are filtered by --test-tags specs and additionally by dynamic specs 'at_install' and 'post_install' correspondingly.
     --screencasts=DIR   Screencasts will go in DIR/{db_name}/screencasts.
     --screenshots=DIR   Screenshots will go in DIR/{db_name}/screenshots.
                         Defaults to /tmp/odoo_tests.